EBIvariation/eva-accession/eva-accession-release-automation/publish_release_to_ftp/README_release_general_info.txt

 The file is in VCF format and some extra information is available in the INFO column, using the next keys:

+- REMAPPED: Remapped flag, present if the clustered variant originate only from submitted variants remapped to this assembly

 - ALMM: Alleles mismatch flag, present when some of the submitted variants have inconsistent allele information.
 See